johngech/simple-compiler/minicpp/README.md

 ## Installation

+Download the latest release from [GitHub Releases](https://github.com/yourusername/minicpp/releases).

-### Ubuntu
+### Linux
+1. Download `minicpp-linux.tar.gz`
+2. Extract: `tar -xzf minicpp-linux.tar.gz`
+3. Move `minicpp` to `/usr/local/bin/` or add to PATH.

-Run the install script:
+Or use the install script:
 ```bash
 sudo ./install_ubuntu.sh
 ```
-This copies `minicpp` to `/usr/local/bin`.

 ### Windows
+1. Download `minicpp-windows.zip`
-Download the Windows binary release, unzip, and add `minicpp.exe` to your PATH.
-Requires MinGW or MSVC for compilation.
+2. Extract and add `minicpp.exe` to your PATH.
+3. Requires MinGW or MSVC for compilation (when using -c).

+### macOS
+1. Download `minicpp-macos.tar.gz`
+2. Extract: `tar -xzf minicpp-macos.tar.gz`
+3. Move `minicpp` to `/usr/local/bin/` or add to PATH.

 ## Examples